 The primary reason that most people invest in life insurance is to provide financial security to their loved ones in case of an early death.
-However, it also works as a powerful investment and retirement planning tool, since certain plans can build sizeable cash value during your lifetime.
+However, it also works as a powerful investment and retirement planning tool, since certain plans can build sizable cash value during your lifetime.

 You can withdraw this cash value to pay for unexpected expenses, borrow against it when you need a loan, and enjoy higher returns from your policy if you leave it to grow.
 We’ll look at what different kinds of life insurance offer and how you can use them as effective forms of investment.